demidovd98/image_captioning_with_SSL/README.md

 The impelementation of the code is improvments on Jeremalloch work in https://github.com/Jeremalloch/Semisupervised_Image_Classifier. the differences are as follows:
 1. our impelentation includes using gray images in training
-2. including color jittering and make a case for gray images
+2. includes color jittering
-3. applaying patch level normalization
+3. applaying normalization on patch
 4. using Alex-net as impelemented in the paper and ResNet50 for shared networks
 ## Dataset
 The dataset used in training is MSCOCO unlabeled 2017, available on https://cocodataset.org/#download